go-lynx/lynx/README.md

 ## Plugin-Driven Modular Design

 > Lynx proudly introduces a plugin-driven modular design, enabling the combination of microservice functionality modules through plugins.
 This unique approach allows for high customizability and adaptability to diverse business needs.
 Any third-party tool can be effortlessly integrated as a plugin, providing a flexible and extensible platform for developers.
 Lynx is committed to simplifying the microservices ecosystem, delivering an efficient and user-friendly platform for developers.

+> In future versions, Lynx will develop and integrate more middleware, improving microservice scalability while incorporating more mainstream framework components.

 ## Built With